samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 If you reach 0 Hit Points and don’t die instantly, you have the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition (see the [rules glossary](/sources/dnd/phb-2024/rules-glossary#UnconsciousCondition)) until you regain any Hit Points, and you now face making [Death Saving Throws](/sources/dnd/free-rules/rules-glossary#DeathSavingThrow) (see below).

-> ### Knocking Out a Creature
+!!! note "Knocking Out a Creature"

->
-> When you would reduce a creature to 0 Hit Points with a melee attack, you can instead reduce the creature to 1 Hit Point and give it the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition.
+    When you would reduce a creature to 0 Hit Points with a melee attack, you can instead reduce the creature to 1 Hit Point and give it the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition.
 It then starts a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest), at the end of which that condition ends on it.
 The condition ends early if the creature regains any Hit Points or if someone takes an action to administer first aid to it, making a successful DC 10 Wisdom ([Medicine](/sources/dnd/free-rules/playing-the-game#Skills)) check.

 #### Death Saving Throws